gmhafiz/go8/README.md

 ![layered-architecture](assets/layered-architecture.png)

-The handler is responsible to receiving requests, validating them hand over to business logic, then format the response to client.
+The handler is responsible to receiving requests, validating them hand over to business logic.
+Values returned from use case layer is then formatted and to be returned to the client.

-Business logic is the meat of operations, and it calls a repository if necessary.
+Business logic (use case) is the meat of operations, and it calls a repository if necessary.

 Database calls lives in this repository layer where data is retrieved from a store.